Power of Bonus in Pricing for Crowdsourcing: Model and Problem Formulation

 \subsection{Problem Formulation}

-Our goal is to find an optimal pricing policy $\vec{\pi}$ which maximizes the task utility given worker profile $\{({r_i},{c_i})\}_{i \in \set{N}}$ and budget constraint $B \ge 0$, i.e., the sum of expected payments to workers does not exceed $B$.
-We first define the optimal {\perprice} policy as a solution of optimal personalized pricing problem ({\perpriceprob}) in the following:

-where \eqref{eq:worker_opt} corresponds to the assumption on the rational workers, and \eqref{eq:budget_const} refers to the budget constraint .
-We note that the control variables of \eqref{eq:PAW} is the personalized pricing policy $\{(p_i,q_i)\}_{i \in \set{N}}.$

-In {\nonprice}, the pricing policy is forced to be indistinguishable for all workers, while each worker $i$ can react differently since the expected worker utility still depends on individual profile $(r_i, c_i)$.
-In this scenario, the control variables $\{(p_i, q_i)\}_{i \in \set{N}}$ in \eqref{eq:opt_goal} are simplified into a {\em single} pair of base and bonus payments $(p,q)$, and the following optimization problem is considered:

-As mentioned earlier, note that the optimal {\perprice} policy outperforms the optimal {\nonprice} one since the distribution of the {\nonprice} policy is {\em agnostic} on workers, while that of the {\perprice} policy discriminates workers.
-However, {{\nonpriceprob}} requires only partial information on worker profile, e.g., how many workers have some specific profile, whereas {{\perpriceprob}} needs to know the individual profile $(r_i, c_i)$ for each worker.
+For given $B \ge 0$, the problem of finding an optimal personalized pricing, referred to as {\perpriceprob}, is defined by:

+In general, we call an instance of the above problem with different parameter an {\em optimal personalized pricing problem} throughout this paper.
+Our goal is to investigate how feasible it is to employ a simple common pricing instead of an optimal personalized pricing.
+As earlier discussed, the payment function can be personalized to each worker's profile, while a common pricing $p_i = p$ for $i \in \set{N}$ is forced to be indistinguishable for all workers.
+Due to such controllability difference, the optimal {\perprice} naturally outperforms any optimal {\nonprice}.

-In both {\perpriceprob} and {\nonpriceprob}, we have the following tensions: If the requester sets high base and low bonus, it may fail to recruit high-quality users and utilize only low-cost users.
+In both personalized and common pricing, the following tensions exist: If the requester sets high base and low bonus, it may fail to recruit high-quality users and utilize only low-cost users.
 If bonus is set too high with low base, it should spend a huge amount of bonus on high quality users, so that the total number of recruited users shrinks.
-Thus, it is necessary to strike a good balance between base and bonus payments while satisfying the budget constraint to maximize the offered utility.
-This paper aims at addressing the following three main questions:
+Thus, it is necessary to strike a good balance between base and bonus payments while satisfying the budget constraint to maximize the achieved utility.